 You can have zero-calorie drinks like water, black coffee, and tea during your fast.

-Eat Stop Eat is a great way to lose weight without even thinking about it.
-And it can help you maintain your weight by giving you caloric “wiggle room” you can use on non-fasting days.
+Eat Stop Eat is also a great way to lose weight, and can help you maintain your weight by giving you caloric “wiggle room” you can use on non-fasting days.

 Verdict: Eat Stop Eat is tough to jump into if you’re just starting with intermittent fasting.
 But it’s a great option if you have the discipline to not overeat at the end of your fasting periods.